mooorkey/terminal-app/README.md

 In the morning we worked on finalising the functionality of the app as well as commenting, the look of the app, and cleaning up code.
 We implemented a stretch goal to include activities to book into.

 In the afternoon we worked on documentation for the app.
+We ran out of time to complete the activities extension, so the extra code was archived.

 #### Collaboration